-- (6) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the Objects; - (7) to acquire, merge with or to enter into any partnership or joint venture arrangement with any other charity, - (8) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves; - (9) to employ and remunerate such staff as are necessary for carrying out the work of the charity.
-The charity may employ or remunerate a director only to the extent it is permitted to do so by article 6 and provided it complies with the conditions in that article, - (10) to - (a) deposit or invest funds; - (b) employ a professional fund-manager, and - (c) arrange for the investments or other property of the charity to be held in the name of a nominee, in the same manner and subject to the same conditions as the trustees of a trust are permitted to do by the Trustee Act 2000,
+- (5) to co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them; - (6) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the Objects; - (7) to acquire, merge with or to enter into any partnership or joint venture arrangement with any other charity; - (8) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves; - (9) to employ and remunerate such staff as are necessary for carrying out the work of the charity.
+The charity may employ or remunerate a director only to the extent it is permitted to do so by article 7 and provided it complies with the conditions in that article, - (10) to- - (a) deposit or invest funds; - (b) employ a professional fund-manager; and - (c) arrange for the investments or other property of the charity to be held in the name of a nominee;

+in the same manner and subject to the same conditions as the trustees of a trust are permitted to do by the Trustee Act 2000;

-- (11) to provide indemnity insurance for the directors in accordance with, and subject to the conditions in, section 73F of the Charities Act 1993, - (12) to pay out of the funds of the charity the costs of forming and registering the charity both as a company and as a charity,
+- (11) to provide indemnity insurance for the directors in accordance with, and subject to the conditions in, section 189 of the Charities Act 2011; - (12) to pay out of the funds of the charity the costs of forming and registering the charity both as a company and as a charity.